 The Dallas Cowboys promoted Frank Pollack to offensive line coach in 2015 following the departure of Bill Callahan and on the wave of a tremendously successful 2014 season.

-In Pollack’s first season leading the offensive line, three starters were named to the Pro Bowl: left tackle Tyron Smith (third), center Travis Frederick (second) and guard Zack Martin (second).
-Right tackle Doug Free was a steady and reliable presence, starting all 16 games, While Ron Leary (four starts) and rookie La’el Collins (11) shared the left guard position.
-Picking up where they left off in 2014, the offensive line opened holes for running backs to gain 1,890 yards on the ground (ninth), and combined with the 2014 rushing total of 2,354 yards, gave the Cowboys their highest total (4,244) in back-to-back seasons since the team gained 4,282 rushing yards over the 1992-93 seasons.
+In Pollack’s first season leading the line (2015), three starters were named to the Pro Bowl and garnered All-Pro nominations: Smith (third), Frederick (second) and Martin (second).
+Doug Free was a reliable presence, starting all 16 games, while Ron Leary (four starts) and rookie La’el Collins (11) shared the left guard position.
+Picking up where they left off in 2014, the line opened holes for 1,890 rushing yards (ninth), and combined with the 2014 rushing total of 2,354 yards, giving Dallas its highest total (4,244) in back- to-back seasons since the team gained 4,282 rushing yards over the 1992-93 seasons.

-The 2013 offensive line laid the groundwork for a Cowboys offense that finished the season fifth in points scored (398), eighth in yards-per- carry (4.48) and allowed the seventh-fewest sacks (35) while also finishing with the fifth-best protection index score (70.7) in the league.
-The group was anchored by Tyron Smith, who was named to his first Pro Bowl after only allowing 1.5 sacks in 16 starts at left tackle.
-Frederick was an immediate contributer for the Cowboys offense, starting all 16 games at center and allowing only 3.5 sacks in addition to paving the way for Murray in the run game.
+The 2013 line laid the groundwork for an offense that finished the season fifth in points scored (398), eighth in yards-per-carry (4.48) and allowed the seventh-fewest sacks (35.0) while also finishing with the fifth-best protection index score (70.7) in the league.
+The group was anchored by T. Smith, who was named to his first Pro Bowl after only allowing 1.5 sacks in 16 starts at left tackle.
+Frederick was an immediate contributor for the Cowboys offense, starting all 16 games at center and allowing only 3.5 sacks in addition to paving the way for Murray in the run game.
 The offensive line as a whole improved in 2013, helping the offense finish with the third-fewest negative plays (79) in the league, a total that was 17 fewer than the previous season.